Discoveries in the Wilderness

 still I think it's the best bet.

 May we encourage each other with the simple thought that to hope is not in vain.
 Holding it all together - the highs, lows, bliss, and the really hard - with you.
-We are better together, even if some of us still like to cosplay Nicole Kidman films.
+We are better together, even if some of us like to cosplay Nicole Kidman films when alone. 🙂

 Katherine